19th February 2018

 According to a discovery study ran by user researchers at Participant Needs in partnership with People for Research, the participant journey starts sooner than we think.
 The users see the first contact with a user recruiter like People for Research or directly with the user researcher as the start of this journey, and they want to be reassured from the start about the stranger who is going to interview them at home.
 We recommend sharing a short bio of the user researcher with the participant beforehand, as well as showing ID when arriving at their home.

 Things pop up, people get ill, children fall sick… Anything can happen!
-If you’re running qualitative research sessions at your participants’ addresses, make sure you have 1 to 2 days overflow to conduct any rescheduled sessions.
+If you’re running qualitative research sessions at your participants’ addresses, make sure you have one to two days overflow to conduct any rescheduled sessions.
 According to our experience, your recruiter is unlikely to be able to find a replacement at short notice for an in-home interview if someone can’t host you on the day, so you will need to provide extra availability in case of last minute drop-outs.

 Do you want your recruiter to manage all scheduling and planning?
 This is probably the best option as they can work around participant availability.
 Consider how far you can travel and what is realistic within the research project’s time frame (the number of interviews per day, for example, should not exceed three).
 Advise your recruiter how you will be travelling so they can help you to keep costs down and plan effectively.

 Your user recruiter should use their judgement to decide if someone is suitable to include in a research project.
 Anyone appearing to display concerning behavior should not be recruited for in-home interviews to protect the researcher or the research team on the day.